-The process known as AntiVirus (version 2007 Pro) or AutoPlay Application or ams60_runtime or Autorun Application or Anti rapidshare or Monolith HTML AutoRun or Doom for Windows (version 95 Autorun app)
+The process known as AntiVirus (version 2007 Pro) or AutoPlay Application or ams60_runtime or Autorun Application or Anti rapidshare or Monolith HTML AutoRun or Donate or Doom for Windows (version 95 Autorun app)

 belongs to software Windows Updater or Anvivirus Application or AutoPlay Media Studio (version 6.0 Runtime, 5.0 Professional Editon Runtime) or Doom95 or EeeSplendid or Autorun Application or Call of Duty (version 4 - Modern Warfare(TM)) or Monolith HTML AutoRun or AutoPlay Media Studio Runtime

 by Microsoft (www.microsoft.com) or Microsoft Co (www.microsoft.com) or Firaxis Games or Xaos-inc.com or emme Technique or Monolith Productions or Activision or id Software.

 Known file sizes on Windows 10/8/7/XP are 2,404,352 bytes (34% of all occurrences), 7,680 bytes and 19 more variants.

 Autorun.exe is not a Windows core file.
 There is no description of the program.
 The program is not visible.
 Autorun.exe is able to record inputs and monitor applications.
 Therefore the technical security rating is 45% dangerous, however you should also read the user reviews.

 Recommended: Identify autorun.exe related errors